maffe/anna/src/ai/annai/plugins/annarithmetic/README.txt

 If this does not raise any errors you are most likely good to go.

 You can use the compile.sh script provided in the javasource directory to compile the source into a usable .jar file.
+Put the annarithmetic.jar file in the same directory as this README.

 To test the plugin, run